deltadefi-protocol/aiken-virtual-dex/specs/7_virtual_dex.md

 1. Core logic of taking orders - Redeemer `TakeOrder {order_taker}`

    - Reference to oracle utxo
+   - Reference to fee ref utxo
    - Accumulate proceeds supposed send to order creators, check output value to them
+   - Fee (higher of min fee and percentage fee) is paid to fee address
+   - Signed by operation key

 2. Bypassing check if any other redeemer is with the core logic - Redeemer `MassTakeOrder { take_order_input }`